HOPE Regional Leadership Institute

 • Have a demonstrated record of readiness for an increasing leadership role in your community.

-HOPE considers all applicants without regard to gender identity or expression.
-The program is designed to train female-identifying Latinas with leadership and advocacy skills, and a key part of the program involves policy analysis through the lens of gender and identity.
+We consider all applicants without regard to race, gender identity or expression.
+The Program is designed to train female or female-identifying Latinas with leadership and advocacy skills, with an emphasis on policy analysis through this lens.

 Program Costs